SAP/spartacus-docs/_pages/fsa/dynamicforms/core/form-control-dependecies.md

     ]
 }
 ```
-- FormGroup with name "dependantGroup" and all form fields that are defined in that group wont be visible if form control with name "controlField" is not equal or higher than 2.
+- FormGroup with the name "dependantGroup" and all of the form fields that are defined in that group won't be visible if the form control with name "controlField" is not equal or higher than 2.
 ```typescript
 {
    "groupCode": "dependantGroup",